IDEA-Research/HumanArt/README.md

 For ease of use, we employ [MMPose](https://github.com/open-mmlab/mmpose) as the code base of human pose estimation.
 MMPose is an open-source toolbox for pose estimation based on PyTorch that support diverse tasks, various models and datasets with higher efficiency and higher accuracy.

 To train and evaluate human pose estimator, you can directly edit config files in `mmpose/configs`.
 We have provided one example for both bottom-up algorithm and top-down algorithm (in `mmpose/configs/body/2d_kpt_sview_rgb_img/associative_embedding/humanart` and `mmpose/configs/body/2d_kpt_sview_rgb_img/topdown_heatmap/humanart`).
+Moreover, we provide checkpoints training on one-stage method ED-Pose.
 Future releases will include more models.
 You can also train your own model following the edition shown in our example.

 The supported models include: